Advocacy

 Our Advocacy program engages our passionate NYC Bird Alliance community to fight for the City's birds.

-Since its founding, NYC Bird Alliance has engaged in advocacy work in all five boroughs concerning bird conservation issues in New York City.
-In 1978, a cadre of regular Central Park bird watchers successfully opposed a Central Park Conservancy plan to “restore” the Ramble through changes such as tree removal.
-These fledgling activists soon founded the NYC Bird Alliance—and launched over 40 years of dedicated advocacy for habitat preservation and protection for birds.
-Learn about our successes, NYC Bird Alliance's current advocacy priorities, and how you can help with our advocacy work!
+In 1978, a cadre of Central Park birders successfully opposed a plan to “restore” the Ramble through changes such as tree removal.
+These fledgling activists soon founded NYC Bird Alliance – and launched over 40 years of dedicated advocacy for habitat preservation and wild bird conservation.
+Help us continue to advocate for bird-friendly legislation across the five boroughs:

 The Jacob K. Javits Center green roof is the city's largest and provides habitat for over 50 bird species.
 With increased tax incentives for buildings to create green roofs, NYC Bird Alliance hopes to increase their installations throughout the City.
 Photo: NYC Bird Alliance